 Students will save money by getting medical care at University Health Service during terms when they are enrolled in classes.
 Many UHS services are free for enrolled students, so it will not be necessary to pay the deductible, co-pay or co-insurance.

-If you are not an enrolled student, do not want to receive health care at UHS, or need health care that UHS cannot provide, you will save money by going to a doctor or hospital in the Aetna Network, such as the University of Michigan Health System.
-You can find other doctors and hospitals in the network on the Aetna web site.
+If you are not an enrolled student, do not want to receive health care at UHS, or need health care that UHS cannot provide, you will save money by going to a doctor or hospital in the BCN network, such as Michigan Medicine.
+You can find other doctors and hospitals in the network on the Blue Care Network website.

 Out of network Medical care

-Your health insurance plan will also cover care if you go to a doctor or hospital not in the Aetna Network, but this option will be the most expensive for you.
+Your health insurance plan will also cover care if you go to a doctor or hospital not in the Blue Care Network, but this option will be the most expensive for you.

 Out of pocket maximum

 Once you have paid the “out of pocket maximum”, you will not have to pay co-pays or co-insurance for the rest of that policy year.
 A policy year is September 1 through August 31.
-The out-of pocket maximum for this plan is Individual: $3,500 / Family $7,000 per policy year.
+The out-of-pocket maximum for this plan is Individual: $3,500 / Family $7,000 in-network and Individual $3,500 /Family $7,000 out-of-network per policy year.